twisty147/Twisties-Cook-Book/README.md

 ![bson.objectid](./static/images/report_images/bsonSample.png)

-**bson.errors.InvalidId**: An exception class from the BSON library, InvalidId is raised when attempting to convert a string into an ObjectId fails.
-This helps in validating and handling scenarios where the provided ID is not a valid MongoDB identifier.
+- **bson.errors.InvalidId**: An exception class from the BSON library, InvalidId is raised when attempting to convert a string into an ObjectId fails.This helps in validating and handling scenarios where the provided ID is not a valid MongoDB identifier.

 ![InvalidId](./static/images/report_images/InvalidIdSample.png)